Zypperman/xiandan/Linear Algebra/random lesson trivia.md

+# Random lesson Trivia

-ask about haskell program for binomial tree for option pricing
+- ask about haskell program for binomial tree for option pricing

 ---

+## Week 1

-# Admin
+### Admin

 - pop quizzes every lesson for the current week's topic
 - assignments are in-class cuz gpt